Trekking and Running Poles

 Sizes: 95-110cm, 105-125cm, and 120-140cm

 Trekking poles vary widely in weight, packability, adjustability, and durability—and the balance between those competing attributes determines their recommended uses and versatility across activities.
-Then there’s Black Diamond’s Distance Carbon FLZ poles, which I’ve used for everything from dayhiking and long trail runs in Idaho’s Boulder and Pioneer Mountains to a five-day, 77-mile backpacking trip on the Wonderland Trail around Mount Rainier.
+Then there’s Black Diamond’s Distance Carbon FLZ poles, which I’ve used for everything from dayhiking and long trail runs in Idaho’s Boulder and Pioneer Mountains to five-day backpacking trips of 77 miles on the Wonderland Trail around Mount Rainier and 47 miles in The Maze District of Canyonlands National Park.
 Their unique design hits a sweet spot for dayhikers, lightweight backpackers, and distance trail runners.
 Here’s why.

 For starters, ranging in weight from 11.7 to 13.6 ounces per pair between the three sizes, the three-section, folding, adjustable Carbon FLZ rank among the lightest poles available today, largely due to the 100 percent carbon fiber construction.
 On hikes and runs—including a 12-mile, more than 2,000-vertical-foot run-hike in the Pioneers and a steep run-hike with 4,000 feet of up and down in the Boulders—I found they carry and swing very much like BD’s lightest model, the 10-ounce Distance Carbon Z—you don’t readily notice that the Distance Carbon FLZ weigh two to three ounces more.